Ad-Hoc Reporting: Report Type

 • Ad-Hoc Reporting: Summary Grouping

-Purpose This article will review the Ad-Hoc Sorting Section within the Reports module.
-Related Articles Report List Features Ad-Hoc Reporting: Columns Ad-Hoc Reporting: Criteria Video Instructions 1.
-You are navigating to Sort from Ad-Hoc Reporting: ...
+Purpose This article will explain some of the Settings that you can adjust for an Ad-Hoc Report in the Reports Module.
+Related Articles Report List Features Ad-Hoc Reporting: Filters Video Instructions 1.
+We got here by Reports Module > Ad-Hoc ...